How often should I get my carpets cleaned?

 How can I keep them cleaner for longer?

 These two age-old questions are something that professional carpet cleaners get asked all the time.
-While there’s no one-size-fits-all answer to the first question of how often to get them cleaned, there are a number of golden rules to follow to make your carpets stay cleaner for longer, getting the most value for money out of the clean and extending the life of your home’s carpet.
+While there’s no one-size-fits-all answer to the first question of how often to get them cleaned, there are several golden rules to follow to make your carpets stay cleaner for longer, getting the most value for money out of the clean and extending the life of your home’s carpet.

 Take Shoes Off At The Door

-Did you know that scientists have studied dirty carpet to find out what type of soiling gets trapped in the carpet?
-One famous landmark study entitled Carpet Dirt Research by C. W. Studer found that insoluble, dry particulate matter (such as common dirt) made up 79% of all soiling found in the carpet!
+Did you know that scientists have studied dirty carpets to determine what type of soiling gets trapped in the carpet?
+One famous landmark study entitled Carpet Dirt Research by C. W. Studer found that insoluble, dry particulate matter (such as everyday dirt) made up 79% of all soiling found in the carpet!
 This type of soiling is almost always introduced into the home from outside the home by tracking it in on shoes.
-The easiest, simplest, cheapest and most efficient way to keep your carpets cleaner for longer is to remove shoes when entering the home and put on some comfortable slippers.
-In many Asian cultures such as in South Korea there is even a depressed area built into the entrance to the home which is the only area anyone is allowed to step into the home with outdoor shoes, and everyone (even guests, delivery people, trade-persons!) take their shoes off at this area and swap them for indoor slippers.
-While such a simple thing it is often overlooked even though statistically it will reduce the dirt tracked into the home by 79 %!
+The easiest, simplest, cheapest and most efficient way to keep your carpets cleaner for longer is to remove shoes and put on some comfortable slippers when entering the home.
+In many Asian cultures, such as in South Korea, there is even a depressed area built into the entrance to the house, which is the only area anyone is allowed to step into the home with outdoor shoes, and everyone (even guests, delivery people, trade-persons!) take their shoes off at this area and swap them for indoor slippers.
+While such a simple thing is often overlooked, statistically, it will reduce the dirt tracked into the home by 79 %!

 Vacuum Early, Vacuum Often